 So with this much at stake for our brothers and sisters across the earth, how do we begin to help our own children and family understand?
 How can we be part of the solution?
 Sometimes, it is as simple as taking one step or starting one conversation.

 How to Talk to Your Kids About Refugees

 Don’t be afraid.

-Americans have been programmed to respond with fear at the mention or sight of any person from the Middle East—and to be honest, that was my feeling until about five years ago, too.
+When we tell our American friends and our supporters about our work with Middle Eastern refugees, the most common first response is, “Are you scared?”
+Americans have been conditioned to respond with fear when encountering people from Afghanistan, Iraq, Iran, and neighboring countries—and to be honest, that was my feeling until about seven years ago, too.
 But this blanket-fear of people from countries with different cultures and religions has paralyzed us from reaching out with the love of Jesus to those who so desperately need it.
-Right now, there are plenty of reasons for families to flee from the Middle East and other war-torn regions, and it is vital to understand that we can each play part in helping them.
+Right now, there are plenty of reasons for families to flee from the Middle East and most currently from Ukraine in eastern-most Europe, and it is vital to understand that we each have some level of ability to help them.
 The first step in talking with your kids about refugees is to surrender your fear to God and ask Him to fill you with His love for people—all people.

 2 Timothy 1:7 (NKJV)